 Do not alter the logo in any way or overlap it with additional logos or images.

 The logo is light blue (#0082c9) with white text/image.
-It should not be used differently, especially not inverted.
+It must not be used differently, especially not inverted.
 The name "Nextcloud" can be optionally left out though, we provide logos without the text.

 The typeface of the logo (or similar ones) should not be used anywhere else.
 Instead use Open Sans, in light weight.
 Use semibold sparingly and only for selected emphasis.

 When referring to Nextcloud make sure that it is spelled correctly.
-Nextcloud is one word and should not be separated into two words.
+Nextcloud is one word and must not be separated into two words.

 Contributing to Nextcloud